corda/corda/docs/source/node-administration.rst

 If a resilient, synchronously replicated file-system abstraction like Azure Storage Disk or Elastic Block Storage is used, Corda components will benefit from the following:

 * Guaranteed eventual processing of acknowledged client messages, provided that the backlog of persistent queues is not lost irremediably.
-* A timely recovery from deletion or corruption of configuration files (e.g., ``node.conf``, ``node-info`` files, etc.), database drivers, CorDapps binaries and configuration, and certificates directories, provided backups are available to restore from.
+* A timely recovery from deletion or corruption of configuration files (e.g., ``node.conf``, ``node-info`` files, etc.), database drivers, CorDapps binaries and configuration, and certificate directories, provided backups are available to restore from.

 .. warning:: Private keys used to sign transactions should be preserved with the utmost care.
-The recommendation is at least two separate copies on a storage not connected to the Internet.
+The recommendation is to keep at least two separate copies on a storage not connected to the Internet.